 In a cocktail shaker with filled ice, combine all of the ingredients.

 - As an alternative, Cruzan, Don Q, and Gosling's all make rums bottled at 151 proof.
-They're arguably more enjoyable than Bacardi's offering, though none of them should be drunk straight because they're simply too strong in both alcohol and the burn.
+None of them should be drunk straight because they're simply too strong in both alcohol and the burn.

 - For the dark rum, you'll find plenty of options at the liquor store.
 You can spend as little or as much as you like on a bottle, though the higher-end options will be more versatile and can be used to make some really nice mixed drinks.

 - Chill your glasses before pouring the shot to make it go down a little smoother.